Griffiths Brothers Teas: Sydney

-By late 1898, there was a 'warehouse and manufactory', at 534 George Street, opposite the Sydney Town Hall, with display windows, and the company had an open invitation for the public to inspect their premises.
+By late 1898, there was a "warehouse and manufactory" at 534 George Street, opposite the Sydney Town Hall, with display windows, and the company had an open invitation for the public to inspect their premises.
 What is still known as the Griffiths Teas building, in Wentworth Avenue, in Surry Hills, in Sydney, was designed by Henry Budden in 1912.

 Adelaide

-Griffith Brothers opened an Adelaide branch, at a new four-storey building in Rundle Street, in 1901.
+Griffith Brothers opened an Adelaide branch, at a new four-storey building at 49 Rundle Street, in 1901.
+The address of its Adelaide office changed from there to Hindmarsh Square, in 1921.
 It opened a new tea room in Gawler Place, Adelaide in 1930.

 Brisbane

-'Griffiths House', a six-storey building on Queen Street, Brisbane, near the intersection with Eagle Street, was built in 1923-24.
-The ground floor and part of the basement were tea rooms, and was the venue for many art exhibitions.
+"Griffiths House", a six-storey building on Queen Street, Brisbane, near the intersection with Eagle Street, was built in 1923–24.
+The ground floor and part of the basement were tea rooms, and were the venue for many art exhibitions.

 Family, evangelism and philanthropy

-James Griffiths married Emily Moore (1848—1925), who was also his cousin.
+James Griffiths married his cousin Emily Moore (1848–1925).
 The couple had no biological children, but brought out from England the five children of James's deceased brother, George Friend Griffiths.
-They adopted those children, in 1890, and raised them as their own.
+They adopted the children in 1890, and raised them as their own.

-John Moore Griffiths married Margaret Wrightman Davidson (1867—1928), in 1891.
-The couple had seven children, but lost two sons; one to a cycling accident and the other on active service during the First World War.
+John Moore Griffiths married Margaret Wrightman Davidson (1867–1928), in 1891.
+The couple had seven children, but lost two sons; one to a cycling accident and the other on active service during World War I.

-Both the Griffiths brothers were evangelists, in the Church of England (Anglican) tradition.
-Both were also philanthropists.
+Both the Griffiths brothers were evangelists, in the Church of England (Anglican) tradition, and both were also philanthropists.

 Products and marketing

 Around the time that James Griffiths began as a tea merchant in Melbourne, tea was most commonly sold by grocers who weighed out portions of bulk tea that they sold to their customers.
-Fear of adulteration—either due to exposed attempts to mask cheap tea or intentionally spread to encourage use of British-controlled Indian and Ceylon teas over Chinese teas— led to legislation, and to a new retail offering, branded, factory-packaged tea.
+Fear of adulteration—either due to known attempts to mask cheap tea or intentionally spread rumours to encourage use of British-controlled Indian and Ceylon teas over Chinese teas— led to legislation, and to a new retail offering: branded, factory-packaged tea.

-Although tea was the main product Griffith Brothers also sold packaged coffee, chickory, coffee and chicory blend, cocoa, malted cocoa, and baking powder.
+Although packaged tea was the main product Griffith Brothers also sold packaged coffee, chickory, coffee and chicory blend, cocoa, malted cocoa, and baking powder.